hujunhan/arm_control/README.md

 * add some new robot urdf model //2023.3.6
 * add collision detection (Not tested) //2023.3.29
 * test collision detection using naive method, error rate 0.0002 //2023.3.29
+* Add mesh visualization for the URDF, example UR10 arm //2023.4.12